jeremytammik/tbc/a/1909_forge_paint_shoot.md

 **Answer:** It absolutely matters.
 The ray you shoot is an infinitely thin line, so you can easily miss something.
 You could try using five rays per pillar, e.g., one in the centre and one in each corner.
 I would suggest that you add some visual debugging code that represents part of your infinite shooting ray with a model line to visualise what is going on and whether a beam is hit or missed.

-**Question:: I dont really understand, if the center of my column (which is where the ray is generated from) is within the bounds of the beam how does it not pick up the face of the beam?
-It seems to only pick up the centerline of the beam...
-Does "FindReferenceTarget.All" not find the face of beam? and if I added rays to the corners of the column i dont see how that would help if it only finds the beam when you hit the beam centerline straight on.
-I hope that made sense.
+**Question:** I don't really understand, if the center of my column (which is where the ray is generated from) is within the bounds of the beam how does it not pick up the face of the beam?
+It seems to only pick up the centreline of the beam...
+Does `FindReferenceTarget.All` not find the face of beam?
+And if I add rays to the corners of the column I don't see how that would help if it only finds the beam when you hit the beam centreline straight on.
+I hope that makes sense.
 Any ideas?

 **Answer:** Normally, the reference intersector is set up so that an infinitely thin ray is shot and all intersections with faces or edges are reported.
-Just as you say, hitting an edge or a centerline or any other infinitely thin object is infinitely improbable.
+Just as you say, hitting an edge or a centreline or any other infinitely thin object is infinitely improbable.

-**Question:** Whats a good way to do multiple rays for a single object?
+**Question:** What's a good way to do multiple rays for a single object?

-I also just figured out why the ray bounce isnt working.
-It wasnt working on columns that extended past the beam already.
-Thats becuase revit already cuts out the column from the beam. so there is no face for it to hit.
+I also just figured out why the ray bounce isn't working.
+It wasn't working on columns that extended past the beam already.
+That's because Revit already cuts out the column from the beam.
+So, there is no face for it to hit.
 It works if the columns are below the beam.

 <center>
 <img src="img/find_beams_intersecting_column_05.png" alt="Beams intersecting columns" title="Beams intersecting columns" width="350"/> <!-- 729 -->